COVID Vaccine, Older Adults: Common Questions Answered

 Preventive care is a major goal for healthcare professionals because it allows them to help their patients stop any problems before they even begin.

-Knowing the benefits of preventive medicine aids a patient in understanding why receiving vaccines such as the COVID-19 vaccine is so crucial.
+Knowing the benefits of preventive medicine aids a patient in understanding why receiving vaccines such as the COVID-19 vaccine is still so crucial.
 Getting vaccinated helps a patient remain protected from the virus in case they encounter it in the future.
 Especially for higher-risk patients like adults in certain age groups and those with immunocompromising conditions, this vaccine is crucial as these groups are more likely to develop severe coronavirus symptoms or complications.
-Not to mention, the sooner every individual can get the coronavirus vaccine, the sooner we as a society can build herd immunity and eventually, eradicate the virus for the better of our collective public health system.
+Not to mention, the more people receive the updated COVID-19 vaccination, the higher the likelihood of reducing sickness and hospitalization due to COVID.

 Preventive Care Tips